DSM-5 Criteria for Autism Spectrum Disorder

 - Long-term assisted care

-- Atypical antipsychotics for behavioral disturbances
+- Atypical antipsychotics for behavioural disturbances

 Rett’s syndrome